 California employers know that the Americans with Disabilities Act (ADA) prevents discrimination against those with disabilities in the workplace.
 However, it does not only protect employees.
 The ADA applies whenever an employment decision or action is made – including the applying, hiring and training process.
 That means it also covers qualified applicants and candidates for a position.

-Therefore, employers must ensure they understand the technical elements of the ADA in these situations.
+Therefore, employers must ensure they understand and apply the technical elements of the ADA in these situations.
 They must also take great care to:

 - Make sure their applications do not include questions regarding medical history or disability information